Topological 8d $\mathcal{N}=1$ Gauge Theory: Novel Floer Homologies, and $A_\infty$-categories of Six, Five, and Four-Manifolds: A Floer Homology of Seven-Manifolds

 Since we have demonstrated in the previous subsection that Spin$(7)$ theory on $G_2 \times \R$ can be expressed as a 1d SQM model in $\mathfrak{A}_7$, we can thus write the partition function as

-Here, $\mathcal{F}^{G}_{\text{Spin}(7)}(\Psi_{G_2}^j)$, in the $\mathcal{Q}$-cohomology of Spin$(7)$ theory, is the $j^{\text{th}}$ contribution to the partition function that depends on the expression of $F_7(\Psi_{G_2})$ in the fields on the $G_2$-manifold, evaluated over the corresponding solutions to the Spin$(7)$ instanton equation in~\eqref{eq:spin7 bps} restricted to $G_2$; and the summation in `$j$' is over all presumably isolated and non-degenerate configurations on $G_2$ in $\mathfrak{A}_7$ that the equivalent SQM localizes onto.\footnote{ This presumption that the configurations are isolated and non-degenerate will be justified in~\autoref{ft:g2 instanton isolation and non-degeneracy}. }
+Here, $\mathcal{F}^{G}_{\text{Spin}(7)}(\Psi_{G_2}^j)$, in the $\mathcal{Q}$-cohomology of Spin$(7)$ theory, is the $j^{\text{th}}$ contribution to the partition function that depends on the expression of $F_7(\Psi_{G_2})$ in the fields on the $G_2$-manifold, evaluated over the corresponding solutions to the Spin$(7)$ instanton equation in~\eqref{eq:spin7 bps} restricted to $G_2$; and the summation in `$j$' is over all presumably isolated and non-degenerate configurations on the $G_2$-manifold in $\mathfrak{A}_7$ that the equivalent SQM localizes onto.\footnote{ This presumption that the configurations are isolated and non-degenerate will be justified in~\autoref{ft:g2 instanton isolation and non-degeneracy}. }

 Let us now ascertain what the $\mathcal{F}^{G}_{\text{Spin}(7)}(\Psi_{G_2}^j)$'s correspond to.
 To this end, we have to first determine the configurations that the SQM localizes onto.
-These are configurations that minimize the SQM action \eqref{eq:g2 x r:sqm:action}, i.e., configurations that set the (zero-modes of the) squared term therein to zero.
+These are configurations that minimize the SQM action \eqref{eq:g2 x r:sqm:action}, i.e., configurations that set the squared term therein to zero.
 They are therefore given by

 where the squaring argument~\cite{witten-1988-topol-quant} means that both the LHS and RHS are \emph{simultaneously} set to zero.
 In other words, the configurations that the SQM localizes onto are fixed (i.e., time-invariant) critical points of the potential $V_7$ in $\mathfrak{A}_7$.